welltempereddeveloper/welltempereddeveloper/_posts/2018-11-29-pair-programming-deal-breaker.md

 Comfort is essential.
 Obviously I'm not talking about recliners and foot massages, but if one person does not feel comfortable pairing, for any reason, then they will try it once, maybe twice or three times, and that'll be it.
+You'll never see those two individuals pairing with each other again.

-In order for pairing to be effective, people must feel as comfortable pairing as they do working alone.
+In order for pairing to be effective, people must feel as good pairing as they do working alone.
 Make that happen.
 Be able to spot when it's _not_ happening and fix it.